 - Writing continues to demonstrate proper conventions and command of Standard English and understanding of audience.

-- Standard English conventions includes grammar, punctuation, capitalization and spelling.
+- Standard English conventions including grammar, punctuation, capitalization and spelling.

-- Students deliver well organized oral presentations which continue to include proper conventions.
+- Students deliver well-organized oral presentations that continue to include proper conventions.

 The Eighth Grade Science Curriculum teaches students throughout the year to: